Endowed Chairs, Professorships, Distinguished Scholars, and Program Initiatives

 The establishment of a Chair by the University implies a commitment to the position and the discipline or sub-discipline.
 Chairholders should be of great distinction and, when appropriate, may be selected from among the senior members of a division.
 Although it may not always be appropriate to have an open internal competition, nevertheless, the honour of occupying a Chair should be conferred after a transparent process.
 If an external search is conducted, it must follow the procedures as outlined in the recruitment section of this manual.

-Faculty appointed as chairholders will have both an academic appointment (usually tenured and at the rank of full professor unless the chair is jointly held with a hospital) and an appointment to the Chair.
+Faculty appointed as chairholders will have both an academic appointment (usually tenured and at the rank of Professor unless the chair is jointly held with a hospital) and an appointment to the Chair.
 The appointment as Chair is normally for a fixed term of five years, renewable once, contingent on a successful performance review.

 There are three categories of Chairs: